Last night I was sitting with my wife to watch a series, something we do about once every few months.

 At some point my mind wondered to one of my kids who’s been going through some changes (as kids constantly do).
 My head was instantly flooded with recent times that I could have done better.
 Times I could have given him more support, or given a hug instead of offering a reason, or just praised the effort instead of also pointing out things to improve.

-My eyes teared up.
-And thenI started to cry.
-A good cry.
+My eyes teared up, and a good cry followed.
 (I’m a sensitive dad)

-After I let it all out, I took a deep breathe and came back to the room.
+It didn’t take long to let it all out, then I took a deep breathe and came back to the room.
 My wife asked what was wrong, and I told her I was thinking about our kids.
-Thinking about how much I suffer for them.
+Thinking about times I suffer (probably unnecessarily) for them.
 Thinking about times I could have reacted differently.